SMT-Friendly Formalization of the Solidity Memory Model: Formalization

 \paragraph{Packing.}

 Given an expression (such as \codeintext{ss[8].ts[5]}), \packptr{.} uses the storage tree for the type of the expression and encodes it to an array (e.g., $[2, 8, 1, 5]$) by fitting the expression into the tree.
 Pseudocode for \packptr{.} is shown in Figure~\ref{fig:formalize_pack}.
+To start, the expression is decomposed into a list of base sub-expressions.
+The base expression of an identifier \textit{id} is \textit{id} itself.
+For an array index $e[i]$ or a member access $e.m_i$ it is recursively the base expressions of $e$.
+We call the first element of this list (denoted by $\mathsf{car}$) the base expression (the innermost base expression).
+The base expression is always either a state variable or a storage pointer, and we consider these two cases separately.

-The expression is processed iteratively starting from the innermost base expression and a constant array of zeros.
-The base expression of an identifier \textit{id} is \textit{id} itself and for an array index $e[i]$ or a member access $e.m_i$ it is the expression itself and the recursive base expressions of $e$.
-If the subexpression is an identifier (state variable or member access), the algorithm finds the outgoing edge annotated with the identifier (from the current root).
-Then, it writes the index of the edge in the array and sets the target node of the edge as new root.
-If the subexpression is an index access, the algorithm maps and writes the index expression (symbolically) in the array and proceeds on the single outgoing edge.
-The expression mapping function \mapexpr{.} is introduced later in this section.
+If the \emph{base expression is a state variable}, we simply align the expression along the storage tree with the \packpath function.
+The \packpath function takes the list of base sub-expressions, and the storage tree to use for alignment, and then processes the expressions in order.
+If the current expression is an identifier (state variable or member access), the algorithm finds the outgoing edge annotated with the identifier (from the current node) and writes the index into the result array.
+If the expression is an index access, the algorithm maps and writes the index expression (symbolically) in the array.
+The expression mapping function \mapexpr{.} is introduced later in Section~\ref{sec:expr}.

+If the \emph{base expression is a storage pointer}, the process is more general since the ``start'' of the packing must accommodate any point in storage where the base expression can point to.
+In this case the algorithm finds all paths to leaves in the tree of the base pointer, identifies the condition for taking that path and writes the labels on the path to an array.
+Then it uses \packpath to continue writing the array with the rest of the expression (denoted by $\mathsf{cdr}$), as before.
+Finally, a conditional expression is constructed with all the conditions and packed arrays.
+Note, that the type of this conditional is still an SMT array of integers as it is the case for a single path.